HWeber-tech/emp_proving_ground_v1/docs/evolution_manager.md

   parameter mutations (e.g., scale a lookback window or adjust a threshold) defined via `ParameterMutation`.
 These on-the-fly variants inherit the base tactic metadata while clearly labelling the mutated parameter in their tactic identifier.【F:src/thinking/adaptation/evolution_manager.py†L207-L269】
+- When an adaptation fires the manager emits an `EvolutionAdaptationResult` capturing the base tactic, observed win-rate, total observations, and the sequence of actions so downstream orchestration can persist a structured audit trail.【src/thinking/adaptation/evolution_manager.py:104】
 - Actions are feature-gated by `EVOLUTION_ENABLE_ADAPTIVE_RUNS` and only execute while the tactic remains in the `paper` ledger stage.